-I don't need to tell you why it's important to have sex, so it should come as no surprise that many women are concerned when they find their sex drive decline.
+I don’t need to tell you why it’s important to have sex, so it should come as no surprise that many women are concerned when they find their sex drive declines.

 Fortunately, there are many reasons why your sex drive may be plummeting.

-The hard part is finding out which one is contributing the most in your body.
+The hard part is finding out which one is contributing the most to your body.